vivekrupadhyay/ChockletProblem_Python/README.md

 # ChockletProblem_Python
-This is chocklet prolem to count no. of chocklet.
-Suppose 1 chocklet=Rs.1 and if user gives 3 chocklet rapper to shopkeeper and get 1 more chocklet then count no. of chocklet served by customer. .
+This is chocklet prolem to count no. of chocklet have to customer.
+Suppose 1 chocklet=Rs.1 and shopkeeper gives a offer to customers if user gives 3 chocklet rapper to shopkeeper and get 1 more chocklet then count no. of chocklet served by customer. .